dmxcody/212-spring-2019/lab-07/readme.md

 ```

 Your only constraint is what methods you've implemented.
-As you will see later in this course, C++ allows you to create highly complex objects that can go so far as overloading operators (+, -, /, %, etc).
+C++ allows you to create highly complex objects that can go so far as overloading operators (+, -, /, %, etc).
 This "operator overloading" allows developers to make their classes function much like native objects in a language.

 ### 2.2 Dynamic Memory